demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### Human Readable Output

 >Master key changed successfully.
 All key material has been re-encrypted with new master key and committed via jobid 1234.
+>
->The current API key has been invalidated.
-Generate a new API key and ensure the integration instance is updated accordingly.
+>⚠️ The current API key is no longer valid! (by design).
+Generate a new API key and update it in the integration instance configuration to keep using the integration.

 ### pan-os-update-master-key